austinfreenet/afn-docs/afn_nextgen_project.md

 I copied the Windows VM onto my USB drive after John disabled some stuff in the image to make it faster.
 Next we should script the VM update.

+Ugh, the Win10 Guest is unusable for 5 min after restore.
+Various processes are consuming 100% disk:

+   * Service Host...
+   * Antimalware Service Executable
+   * (others)

+After that, Microsoft Malware Protection Command Line Utility consumes 100% CPU.
+How do we disable that?

+Ok, the scripts to update the VM are written.
+I need to do more testing with them.